Mirantis/virtlet/README.md

 * host should have `python` environment in version which is compatible with `docker-compose` (installation instructions in later section of this doc),
 * you need a kubernetes cluster with specified version which is pinned in glide.lock file

+### Networking support

+Only supported for now configuration is usage of [CNI plugins](https://github.com/containernetworking/cni) which is required to be installed on the host.
+Virtlet have the same behavior and default values for `--cni-bin-dir` and `--cni-conf-dir` as described in kubelet network plugins [documentation](http://kubernetes.io/docs/admin/network-plugins/).

 ### Running docker-compose environment

 To run local environment, please install [docker-compose](https://pypi.python.org/pypi/docker-compose)